Blog

 • Payback: 1,000 / 250 = 4 years.

 If your goal is faster payback on limited funds, you might move the water heater earlier.
 If your goal is comfort and future HVAC downsizing, you might keep insulation first even with slower pure payback.
-The key is that every choice has numbers and a reason, not only vibes.
+Either way, you decided with numbers and a stated reason behind every choice.

 Step 6: avoid common money traps